Auro de Moura Andrade: Jânio Quadros resignation

 Auro was president of the National Congress when president Jânio Quadros resigned in August 1961.
 Received his resign-letter and immediately called in the Congress.
 In 4 minutes and a half read the letter, and stated that Jânio was not in Brasília anymore and invited all the parliamentarians for the sworn of his constitutional successor, which would occur in 10 minutes.
 20 minutes after the summoning, declared vacancy of the presidential position, as Vice President João Goulart was in an official trip to China.
 A deputy threw him a microphone and another tried to take the letter from him, but in less than half an hour sworn Ranieri Mazzilli, president of the Chamber of Deputies.
-This meant the foreshadowing of the nearly Coup D'etat.
-It was denied to Goulart his legitimate right to Jânio Quadros succession.

 Had an important acting in the changing to the parliamentary system, which made possible the inauguration of Vice President João Goulart as President of the Republic.
 Along with Mazzilli and Ernesto Geisel, received Jango in the airport when he returned to Brasília on 5 September.

 Never were clear the reasons that made Auro declare vacancy of the Presidency in 1 April 1964.
 In the occasion, João Goulart was in Rio Grande do Sul, as the press reported in those days and, besides that, there was the reading of a letter forwarded to the National Congress by then Chief of Staff of the Presidency of Republic Darcy Ribeiro, communicating that Goulart trip was official.

 Was invited to be Prime Minister, as long as he left written a resign-letter in the hands of the President.
 Refused to accept the imposition, saying to Goulart that such suggestion would make him - Moura Andrade - "not Prime Minister, but Last".